 “It’s nice, because it gives admission officials like me the chance to really look at and meet each applicant and make sure we’re a good fit,” Jordan says.
 “Most transfer applicants have already proven they can do college-level work, so for many applicants, it’s a matter of determining whether they’re right for [the school], and whether [the school] is right for them.
 Successful college transfers occur when both sides communicate clearly, fully, and honestly.
 And from the student’s end, the transfer application essay is a big part of that.”

 Transfer essay do’s and don’ts

 Transfer essays should also serve as examples of your best work and should follow general college application essay/personal statement do’s and don’ts, including the following:

-- Write a résumé or focus on information listed elsewhere in the application.
-If you do this, you’ve wasted the opportunity the essay affords and offered nothing new.
+- Write focus on information listed elsewhere in the application: If you just rewrite your résumé, you’ve wasted the opportunity the essay affords and offered nothing new.

-- Do it alone.
-Give your essay to a mentor and/or guidance counselor to review your work—preferably someone who knows you well, who may be from your hometown or high school—both for errors and content.
+- Do it alone: Give your essay to a mentor and/or counselor to review your work—preferably someone who knows you well, who may be from your hometown or high school—both for errors and content.
 Friends and family can be helpful as well.

 - Rush: Give yourself the time needed to thoroughly work through the brainstorming, writing, and editing processes.

 For most transfer students, the picture of what you want your college life to be is significantly different than what it was just one or two years ago.
 “Transfer students generally have a clearer, more concrete picture of what they want out of their lives and where they want to be,” Jordan says.
 “They’re older and have experienced more, and they’ve had the chance to find out what college is like and whether a certain type of institution works or doesn’t.”
 Use this knowledge to highlight how your new school can help you attain this goal and you’ll be well on your way to a bright future.